framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 ### Ambient Occlusion
 Ambient occlusion aims to simulate shadows based on the scene geometry.
 As with ray tracing, it's often very useful with old titles.

+- [**iMMERSE MXAO**](https://github.com/martymcmodding/iMMERSE/blob/main/Shaders/MartysMods_MXAO.fx): Marty's latest ambient occlusion shader.
+Successor of the qUINT MXAO effect.
+Should be one of the most advanced SSAO implementations that exist.
 - [**GloomAO**](https://github.com/BlueSkyDefender/AstrayFX/blob/master/Shaders/GloomAO.fx): Screen Space Directional Occlusion.
 - [**qUINT_MXAO**](https://github.com/martymcmodding/qUINT/blob/master/Shaders/qUINT_mxao.fx): Algorithmically similar to latest-gen techs like GTAO and CACAO, although it features some relatively unique features such as indirect illumination, smoothing filter for depth-derived normal maps, double-layer option at no additional cost and others.
 Highly configurable, easily tweakable.
 - [**qUINT_MXGI**](https://www.patreon.com/mcflypg): Basically MXAO with added GI, or RTGI without the raytracing.
 Planned to be merged with MXAO v2 at some point, currently, they're separate shaders.